 Standard exercise timing is a starting point, not a plan.

-Grant size, vesting schedule, current income, California residency, and upcoming liquidity events all change the planning considerations.
+Grant size, vesting schedule, your current income level, California residency, and upcoming liquidity events all dramatically change the optimal approach.

 Who this applies to

-Advanced planning makes the biggest difference in these situations.
+This level of planning delivers the greatest impact in these situations.

 Large grant value

-$1M+ aggregate across ISOs, NQSOs, RSUs, or restricted stock where standard timing leaves material exposure.
+$1M+ aggregate across ISOs, NQSOs, RSUs, or restricted stock where standard timing leaves significant tax exposure.

 Pre-IPO or acquisition